mishra1010/DataScience/readme.md

 Print query parameters in console and in the web page by passing variables in the render_template method along with index.html

 Mainly required when model is trained  with hyperparameters, these hyperparameters can be passed as query parmeters

+## Day 114 - Creating API in Flask